boots-edu/textbook/source/text/1-typescript/functions.md

 > "Call" Functions, "Use" Variables
 >
 > Remember, you should only use the verb "call" when you are talking about invoking a function.
-When you are talking about defining a function or variable, use the verb "declare" or "define".
-When you are talking about using a variable, use the verb "use", "access", or "get".
+When you are talking about defining a function or variable, use the verb "declare" or "define."
+When you are talking about using a variable, use the verb "use" "access" or "get."
 You should never use the verb "call" when talking about accessing a variable (unless that variable is a function).

 ## Examples